The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Introduction

-Our construction builds on these results by employing a non-supersymmetric orientifold that combines Brane Supersymmetry Breaking with Scherk–Schwarz supersymmetry breaking \cite{Coudarchet:2021qwc}.
-The chosen configuration of D-branes and O-planes is stable and exhibits an exact Bose–Fermi degeneracy at all mass levels in the open-string sector, mass splittings of order $M_{\text{s}}$, and a one-loop cosmological constant scaling as $\sim 1/R^{4}$.
+Our construction builds on these results by employing a non-supersymmetric orientifold that combines Brane Supersymmetry Breaking with Scherk–Schwarz supersymmetry breaking.
+Starting from the non-supersymmetric orientifold in\footnote{The heterotic dual of this model was proposed in \cite{Fraiman:2025yrx}.} \cite{Coudarchet:2021qwc}, our chosen configuration of D-branes and O-planes is stable and exhibits an exact Bose–Fermi degeneracy at all mass levels in the open-string sector, mass splittings of order $M_{\text{s}}$, and a one-loop cosmological constant scaling as $\sim 1/R^{4}$.
 By balancing this one-loop contribution\footnote{See \cite{Parameswaran:2024mrc} and \cite{ValeixoBento:2025yhz} for recent moduli stabilisation scenarios that balance Casimir contributions against flux and curvature.} against non-perturbative effects, such as D(–1) instantons and ED3-branes, the radius $R$ can be stabilized at a value exponentially large in the inverse string coupling.
 Including further -- tadpole-free -- fluxes, the remaining closed-string moduli can be fixed as well, in a de Sitter saddle with exponentially small vacuum energy.

 Depending on the number and size of the Scherk–Schwarz supersymmetry-breaking directions, this set-up provides a string theory realisation of either the\footnote{For previous realizations of large extra dimensions, see \cite{add,ddg,aadd}.
 For an early discussion on how brane supersymmetry breaking and large extra dimensions could help with the cosmological constant problem, see \cite{Antoniadis:1999xk}.} Supersymmetric Large Extra Dimensions scenario \cite{Aghababaie:2003wz, Burgess:2004ib} or the Dark Dimension scenario \cite{Montero:dd}, together with an explanation as to why the Standard Model contributions to the vacuum energy cancel.
 In our framework, gravity propagates in the bulk of the dark dimension(s), while the Standard Model is localised on a stack of D-branes orthogonal to them, with additional stacks of hidden-sector branes located elsewhere in the bulk.
 Supersymmetry is broken at the micron scale along the dark dimension(s) via the Scherk–Schwarz mechanism, whereas it is broken at the string scale on both the Standard Model and hidden-sector branes by Brane Supersymmetry Breaking.
 The vacuum energy cancels between the Standard Model and hidden-sector brane stacks.
 As a result, the total vacuum energy is governed by the closed-string gravitational sector and is tied to the size of the dark dimension(s), as in the original proposals.
 Dark dimension(s) sit tantalizingly at the current observational bounds, with order one parameters already being important for Supersymmetric Large Extra Dimensions to be consistent with all the constraints (see \cite{ParticleDataGroup:2024cfk}, \cite{antoniadis2DD} and also \cite{Burgess:2023pnk} for an optimistic view on the viability of models with two large extra dimensions).
 As such, they are testable in the near-future table-top gravity experiments, as well as across cosmology, astrophysics and accelerators.